cellml/libcellml/docs/current_thinking.rst

  - Serialise and Deserialise from a string
  - Present a useful interface not tied to XML structure
- - Validation is going to be quite a separate (you are free to make invalid CellML models)
+ - Validation is going to be quite separate (you are free to make invalid CellML models)